 - Reserve your tickets now!

-- It is time for you to get out your Mess Dress or Black-Tie evening wear for this superb occasion.
+- It is time again for you to get out your Mess Dress or Black-Tie evening wear for this superb occasion.

 - The event will be full of pleasant surprises, a few twists and a great atmosphere, especially for our partners and families that normally do not participate in our events during the year.